mitin001/blog/2025/09/25/wikipedians-discuss-simple-summaries.md

 > Being able to set a system prompt is not control, you'd have to train your own model, which means either copyright violations on a massive scale or training on model exclusively on Wikipedia data, meaning it would be completely inferior to what is available.

+Because LLMs are the lawlessly obtained abomination that they are, there is no place for them anywhere near Wikipedia.

+> Even just for the shady way that training data is used without permission (and in completely non-transparent way), LLMs should never be used in Wikipedia.

 By pushing AI into Wikipedia, the WMF seems to want to accelerate Wikipedia's demise.
 Had they allowed AI edits deep within articles, it would take some time to bury Wikipedia in AI slop.
 Instead, they want AI slop to greet Wikipedia readers from the lead of their article of interest.

 > Many readers would just glance at the summary instead of reading the article.
 Since the summary will form the glancers' entire impression of the subject, it needs to be extremely accurate.
 I suspect it is often not.